 A large majority of the population work in the informal sector, mainly with self-sufficiency farming or small-scale agriculture.
 The country has huge agricultural potential and is rich in natural resources, but it has lacked the tools to capitalise on them.
 This is now changing.

-Large investment flows from the gas sector are expected between 2017 and 2020.
+Large inward investment flows to support the gas sector and other megaprojects are expected between 2017 and 2020.
 These flows will support the widening of the current account deficit and boost growth.
-Gas exports are expected to ramp up by 2022 and the current account deficit to shrink thereafter.
+Gas exports are expected to ramp up by 2022 leading the current account deficit to shrink thereafter.
 Source World Bank